chowen1/DHDRL/README.md

 # DHDRL

-The code for ICC paper: Distributed Two-tier DRL Framework for Cell-Free Network: Association, Beamforming and Power Allocation, submitted in 2023 ICC
+The code for ICC paper: Distributed Two-tier DRL Framework for Cell-Free Network: Association, Beamforming and Power Allocation, accepted in 2023 ICC

 For qucikly show the figure, you can run the fig_process.py directly